 Eleftherios Venizelos International Airport (AIA)

-Eleftherios Venizelos International Airport (AIA) opened its doors on 28 March 2001, being the main airport of Athens and the Attica region.
+Eleftherios Venizelos International Airport (AIA) opened its doors on March 28, 2001, being the main airport of Athens and the Attica region.
 It has 2 long tracks: 3800 meters (03L / 21R) and 4000 meters (03R / 21L).
-Currently, it is transiting over 18 million passengers annually.
+It currently carries over 18 million passengers annually.
 It is a hub for Aegean Airlines, Ryanair and Olympic Air.

 The airport is not complicated.
-The formalities are done quickly and the waiting areas are provided with bars, cafes, shops etc. I was pleasantly surprised to see that the relaxation areas (Terminal "Departures") are equipped with sockets and USB ports for charging electronic equipment.
+The formalities are done quickly, and the waiting areas are provided with bars, cafes, shops, etc. I was pleasantly surprised to see that the relaxation areas ("Departures" terminal) are equipped with sockets and USB ports for charging electronic equipment.

 Transport in Athens